Skip to main content

 vicepresident@vamlis.org

-Jacob Thornton is the GIS Lead for Michael Baker International with over 20 years of experience in cartography, analysis, data management, and graphic design.
+Jacob is the GIS Lead for Michael Baker International with over 20 years of experience in cartography, analysis, data management, and graphic design.
 He leads the GIS efforts for Michael Baker’s Richmond-based team on projects including bike/pedestrian, traffic engineering, and transit planning studies, electric vehicle planning projects, and NEPA studies.
 Prior to his work at Michael Baker, Jacob was the GIS Coordinator at Vanderbilt University where he gave GIS instruction in classes and workshops, managed software and data, and created mapping projects for the university and medical center community.
 Jacob has also worked as an adjunct GIS professor at VCU, presented at VAMLIS and other conferences, and served as the Map and Poster Gallery coordinator for VAMLIS conferences.
 He received his Bachelor of Science is Geographic Sciences from James Madison University (2004) and is a design-focused cartographer with experience using ArcGIS Pro and ArcMap, ArcGIS Online, StoryMaps, global positioning systems, and the Adobe Creative Suite.

 President-Elect (term ends 6/30/25)